zydeco/stonework/README.md

 * Built-in [rebble store](https://apps.rebble.io) browser to install watchfaces
 * Install watchfaces from Files or other sources
 * Preview the running watchface on iOS before sending it to the watch
+* Show watchface as a widget on iOS 14

 ### To Do